HubSpot/hubspot-local-dev-lib/.github/CODE_OF_CONDUCT.md

 To report violations of this code of conduct, please fill in the following form located at the link below: [HubSpot Developer Community Code of Conduct Violation Reporting](https://form.asana.com/?k=p7aM0fpd3G4JGETDL_nYXg&d=8587152060687)

-Contacting a member of the HubSpot Developer Relations or the DPG Developer Tooling team, members of the HubSpot Organization and/or community via unsolicited mentions or pings is strongly discouraged and may be considered a violation of our code of conduct with regards to harassment.
+Contacting a member of the HubSpot Developer Relations or HubSpot Developer teams, members of the HubSpot Organization and/or community via unsolicited mentions or pings is strongly discouraged and may be considered a violation of our code of conduct with regards to harassment.

 ## Attribution